 Since 2006 she has worked with the Center for Whole Communities facilitating retreats and consulting with organizations to cultivate transformative leadership that weaves together and strengthens movements for justice and the environment.
 Prior to that she co-founded Common Fire, a nonprofit that created intentional communities grounded on justice, equity and sustainability.
 Kavitha is a member of the Emergent Strategy Ideation Institute team of facilitators, mediators and coaches; serves on the board for Soul Fire Farm; and is a core consultant to the Wildseed Community Farm and Healing Village.

 Over the years Kavitha has partnered with and led trainings for dozens of institutions and organizations seeking to center equity in their work including The Fellowship of Reconciliation, the Omega Institute, the Yale School of Forestry, the Nature Conservancy, and the Good Work Institute.
 Her trainings span transformational leadership, cultural competency and humility, conscious communication, story-telling, nonviolence, consensus decision making, conflict transformation, facilitation and popular education, yoga, mindfulness, and more.

 She offers deep gratitude for her many influences – the grassroots groups around the world that she has had the privilege to work with, her mentor Lillie Allen of Be Present, and her many colleagues, mutual-mentors, and teachers along the way.

 SHA ROEHM, PRACTITIONER

-Sha’ is a Certified 300 Hour Meditation Guide and Growth Coach.
-She implements a mixture of meditative modalities, such as Mindfulness, Gentle Movement, Dzogchen and Vipassana to create safe spaces for her clients.
-It is her belief that we must be patient and trust in our own creative and spiritual rhythms.
-Sha’ guides her clients to finding stillness in order to open the deeper layers within, while managing their daily preoccupations.
-Her impact on the corporate level, workshops, retreats and classes for adults and children has lead many to their personal voice and power.
+Sha’ is a Certified 300 Hour Meditation Guide who implements a mixture of meditative modalities and integrates Somatic Experiencing® techniques to create brave spaces for her clients.
+It is her belief that we must be patient and trust in our own creative and spiritual rhythms while developing inner resources.
+Sha’ specializes in creating reflective content derived from scientifically researched data about meditation and its benefits.
+She offers one-on-one guidance, meditation leadership workshops, curriculum development for corporations and facilitates retreats.
+Additionally, Sha’ has successfully launched a children’s mindfulness program at yoga studios and her home studio in Dallas, TX.
+Her impact on the corporate level, workshops, retreats and classes for adults and children continues to lead many to their personal voice and power.